nathan-fiscaletti/coattail/README.md

 # Installing Coattail

 Coattail is primarily a command-line application.
 You can install Coattail via the [Node Package Manager](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
-Provided you have the Node Pakcage Manager installed, you can run the following command to install Coattail.
+I would highly recommend you install NPM using [`nvm`](https://github.com/nvm-sh/nvm) instead of the official distribution.
+Provided you have NPM installed, you can run the following command to install Coattail.

 ```sh
 $ npm i -g coattail